zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 > You show up, you put a ton of effort into a post, and at the end the comment section will tear apart some random thing that isn't load bearing for your argument, isn't something you consider particularly important, and whose discussion doesn't illuminate what you are trying to communicate, all the while implying that they are superior in their dismissal of your irrational and dumb ideas.

-Habyrka opines that "both of these perspectives are right."
+Habryka opines that "both of these perspectives are right."

 I would go further.
 It's not just that both of these perspectives are right.
 It's that you can't have one without the other.
 By what means can a web forum "really force you to get your arguments together"?